useblocks/sphinx-needs/docs/support.rst

 Download our paper: :download:`sphinx_needs_paper.pdf <_static/sphinx_needs_paper.pdf>`.

-It contains a short feature description and some basic numbers about this projects compared to other solutions.
+It contains a short feature description and some basic numbers about this project compared to other solutions.